 Q: Can I just give my cat my own fish oil?
 A: Better not.
 Many human supplements contain xylitol (deadly to pets) or flavorings that can cause issues.
 Plus, our dosages are way too high for a 10-pound animal.

 Q: How long until I see a change?
 A: If you're treating a tummy issue, you might see results in a week.
-For joints or skin, you've got to be patient -- it usually takes 4 to 8 weeks for those nutrients to really build up in the system.
+For joints or skin, you've got to be patient -- it usually takes 4 to 8 weeks for those nutrients to really build up in the system, consistent with the response timelines reported in the Lascelles 2010 feline DJD trial.

 Navigating cat supplements requires quality products and veterinary guidance.
 By focusing on evidence-based ingredients like Omega-3s, probiotics, and glucosamine, you can significantly improve your cat's well-being.